 In response to a nation in crisis, we gathered experts in racial trauma and law enforcement training for a panel discussion on community restoration.

-- Explain and describe racial trauma and racial battle fatigue and how it can show itself in its victims.
+- Describe what contributes to racial trauma and battle fatigue and how it can show itself in its victims.

-- List the steps to becoming culturally aware and explain the process of cultural competence awareness.
+- Explain the process of cultural competence awareness.

 - Describe the steps that counselors must take if they are serious about wanting to meet the needs of racially minoritized clients.